How to attract Gen Z employees

 To entice these younger employees, consider following Lamont's lead and offering flexible work environments or remote work opportunities for better work-life integration.
 These hybrid work models are benefits you want to highlight in your job descriptions to attract Gen Z job applicants.

-Career growth and professional development opportunities
+Career progression and professional development opportunities

 "I offer professional training programs that I know appeal to them because they're always looking for ways to grow and upskill," Lamont said.
 "When I offer clear paths for advancement and skill-building, I see a lot more enthusiasm in the workplace."